Vault: Decentralized Storage Made Durable: Evaluation

 \subsection{Simulations}

-We first use discrete event simulation to evaluate the repair overhead and fault tolerance guarantees of \sys.
-The simulated network contains a total of 100K nodes.
-For simplicity, we parametrize one churn rate for all nodes.
-Node failures (including permanently leaving the system) follow a Poisson distribution according to the churn.
-We use data object size as the basic unit for repair traffic.
-The overall storage capacity which \sys occupies is also recorded.
-We run each simulation 10 times with different seed values and take the average.
+We first use discrete-event simulation to evaluate the fault-tolerance guarantees and repair overhead of \sys.
+The simulated network contains 100K nodes.
+Unless otherwise specified, the Byzantine fault rate is set to $f=\frac{1}{3}$, and the benign failure rate is set to $f'=4$ per year, meaning that the expected number of benign failures per year is $4\times$ the number of rational nodes.
+Rational node failures follow a Poisson distribution.
+We use data-object size as the basic unit of repair traffic.
+We also record the total storage capacity occupied by \sys.
+Each simulation is repeated 10 times with different random seeds, and we report the average.

-Besides \sys, we also simulate a Ceph-like replicated storage system.
-This system replicates each object on 3 randomly selected peers, and performs object repair immediately after one of the replicas fails.
-Such replication scheme is commonly employed in data center settings, and we use it as a baseline to compare to our decentralized protocol.